JS-JeevaSaravanan/CS-Infinity/DevOps/CI-CD/Feature Flags/Flags examples.md

 This approach — using **allow lists or deny lists** — is one of the most **common and practical uses** of feature flags.

+---

+# **The Ice Cream Shop Scenario**

+Imagine an ice cream shop franchise expanding to a new city.
+We want to show a **“Now Open!” banner** on our website — but **only** for users near the new shop.

+Feature Flags make this easy:

+- We deploy the feature to production, **wrapped in a flag**.

+- Then, we simply **turn it on** for users in that specific location.

+This means:
+✅ No redeployment
+✅ Safe testing in production
+✅ Targeted rollout to specific user

+# 👥 **8.
+Segments: Who Sees What**

+Next, we define **segments** — groups of users with shared attributes.

+Example:

+- **Segment A (Customers near the new store):**
+    Attributes: `current_location`, `zip_code`
+    → These users will see the “Open” banner.

+- **Segment B (Internal Testers or Employees):**
+    Attributes: `email_id`
+    → Used for internal testing before public rollout.

+This approach lets you **test in production safely**, turning features on for employees first, then expanding to customers.

+# 🔄 **9.
+Instant Rollback**

+If something breaks — no panic.
+Just **flip the toggle off**.
+The issue disappears instantly while developers fix it — no rollback deployment or downtime needed.

+# **10. Automation & Scheduling**

+Feature Flags can also include **time-based automation**.
+For example:

+- The “Open” banner is visible **2 weeks before** the grand opening
+    and **1 week after** — then automatically turns off.

+This adds **temporal control**, ensuring features activate or expire on schedule.

+---